Corfe Common history walk, Dorset

 Go through the stone kissing gate and stop at Copper Bridge.
 Built in the 1800s, this small humped back bridge used to be on the main road to Church Knowle.
 Animals would have walked through the ford at the side of the bridge.

-Walk down the dip and up the other side.
+Follow the road down the dip and up the other side.
 At the top, leave the road and follow the path left to the top of the ridge.
 In the 18th century, smugglers carried contraband such as fine French brandy and ladies' silk gloves across the common on their way from the Purbeck coast to London.
 Some villagers still have common rights and graze their cows or horses on the common for an annual fee.
 Each year a Hayward (someone who, in the Middle Ages, oversaw the harvesting of crops) is appointed to collect the fee and to make sure the animals are well cared for.

 Corfe Common is Dorset's largest area of common land.
 It's an important place for acid-loving flowers and grasses, and is the best spot in England to find the rare wild chamomile.
 The bright yellow blossom of gorse can be seen from May to October.
 Have a sniff and you'll notice its strong coconut aroma.
 Gorse was once used as a fuel for bread ovens.